 Michael’s dad, James Essien, a frail old unhealthy pauper, for the past years, has complained that he had been abandoned and neglected by his son.
 And for that reason, he seriously insists that Michael drop the surname, Essien.
 That’s his father’s house in the photo above.
 Isn’t that pathetic?
 Hear the poor old man:

 “I will go all out to ensure that he stops using my name… Even if I have to drag him to the law courts, I will do that… I have been ill for over a year now.
-It is Kyeremeh (Berekum Chelsea board chairman) who takes care of me, and I see no point in him continuing to bear my name.”
+It is Kyeremeh (Berekum Chelsea board chairman) who takes care of me, and I see no point in him continuing to bear my name.

 “I have not seen him for the past 15 years and I have not spoken to him for the past six years because I do not even have his number, let alone contact him…” James Essien told Happy FM, an Accra-based private radio station.

-However, Michael denied this allegation, saying he takes care of the dad by sending him money on a monthly basis, takes care of his medical bills, has built him a house and bought him a car.
+However, Michael denied this allegation, saying he takes care of his dad by sending him money on a monthly basis, takes care of his medical bills, has built him a house and bought him a car.
 Unfortunately, the man died not so long after.

 7. He is the first African to be voted Chelsea Player of the Year